 Warne emerged as the second highest wicket-taker in the inaugural edition, bagging 19 wickets.

-Warne continued to play for 3 more seasons, adding 38 more wickets to his cabinet to finish with 57 wickets with an economy of 7.27 and best figures of 4 for 21 against Hyderabad.
+Warne continued to play for 3 more seasons.
+He added 38 more wickets to his cabinet to finish with 57 wickets with an economy of 7.27 and best figures of 4 for 21 against Hyderabad.

 He was one spinner that definitely sent fears down the batsmen’s spine.

-Second highest wicket-taker overall behind Malinga and the leading wicket-taker among spinners, the Indian leg-spinner was one batsman found difficult to deal with
+He is the second highest wicket-taker overall, behind Malinga.
+He is also the leading wicket-taker among spinners.
+The one Indian leg-spinner batsmen found difficult to deal with.